eajazali87/remove-config-nodes-in-testng-reports-xml/README.md

 # validate-testNG-xml
-Validate TestNg XML and update it to your needs
+Validate TestNg XML and update it to your needs.
+For eg, add, remove or update a node.

 * The TestNgXMLUpdater program implements an logic that does the below operations:
  * Remove test-method nodes where status = "Skip"